sarsky/Mozzie/docs/source/PreFlight.rst

 == ================================================================================
    **Pre Flight Checklist**
 == ================================================================================
-1  Check wings and quad assemblies for damage and secured 2  Check control linkages and surfaces for defects
+1  Check wings and quad assemblies for damage and ensure they are secured 2  Check control linkages and surfaces for defects
 3  Check wiring connections and cables for defects
-4  Check motor spin//dir/mounts and that props are tight with wrench 5  RC TX booted, TX Bat ok, PXH Mode ok, throttle down?
+4  Check motor spin/dir/mounts and that props are tight with wrench 5  RC TX booted, TX Bat ok, PXH Mode ok, throttle down?
 6  Check Batteries and install, COG ok, PXH green, pitot clear?
 7  Airspeed, avionics, AHRS/IMU, Compass, GPS 3d lock, Bat, all ok on MP, precal?